apache/jena-site/source/documentation/rdf-star/__index.md

 Jena provides support for RDF-star and the related SPARQL-star.

-* Turtle, N-Triples, TriG and N-Quads extended for Triple Terms syntax.
+* Turtle, N-Triples, TriG and N-Quads extended for Triple Terms syntax, input and output.
 There is no output in RDF/XML.
-* SPARQL extended with Triple Term syntax for graph matching (in code, use `Syntax.syntaxARQ`).
+* SPARQL extended with Triple Term syntax for graph matching
 * SPARQL Result formats for JSON and XML extended to support Triple Terms in results.
 * Support in the Model API.